History of molecular theory: 19th century

 Similar to these views, in 1803 John Dalton took the atomic weight of hydrogen, the lightest element, as unity, and determined, for example, that the ratio for nitrous anhydride was 2 to 3 which gives the formula N2O3.
 Dalton incorrectly imagined that atoms "hooked" together to form molecules.
 Later, in 1808, Dalton published his famous diagram of combined "atoms":

 Amedeo Avogadro created the word "molecule".
 His 1811 paper "Essay on Determining the Relative Masses of the Elementary Molecules of Bodies", he essentially states, i.e. according to Partington's A Short History of Chemistry, that:

 Note that this quote is not a literal translation.
 Avogadro uses the name "molecule" for both atoms and molecules.
 Specifically, he uses the name "elementary molecule" when referring to atoms and to complicate the matter also speaks of "compound molecules" and "composite molecules".

 During his stay in Vercelli, Avogadro wrote a concise note (memoria) in which he declared the hypothesis of what we now call Avogadro's law: equal volumes of gases, at the same temperature and pressure, contain the same number of molecules.
 This law implies that the relationship occurring between the weights of same volumes of different gases, at the same temperature and pressure, corresponds to the relationship between respective molecular weights.
 Hence, relative molecular masses could now be calculated from the masses of gas samples.

-Avogadro developed this hypothesis in order to reconcile Joseph Louis Gay-Lussac's 1808 law on volumes and combining gases with Dalton's 1803 atomic theory.
-The greatest difficulty Avogadro had to resolve was the huge confusion at that time regarding atoms and molecules—one of the most important contributions of Avogadro's work was clearly distinguishing one from the other, admitting that simple particles too could be composed of molecules, and that these are composed of atoms.
+Avogadro developed this hypothesis to reconcile Joseph Louis Gay-Lussac's 1808 law on volumes and combining gases with Dalton's 1803 atomic theory.
+The greatest difficulty Avogadro had to resolve was the huge confusion at that time regarding atoms and molecules—one of the most important contributions of Avogadro's work was clearly distinguishing one from the other, admitting that simple particles too could be composed of molecules and that these are composed of atoms.
 Dalton, by contrast, did not consider this possibility.
 Curiously, Avogadro considers only molecules containing even numbers of atoms; he does not say why odd numbers are left out.

 In 1826, building on the work of Avogadro, the French chemist Jean-Baptiste Dumas states: